 So we decided to rethink all the areas of our home to make sure they were working for us in our present situation.
 We decided to change the library and move David’s workspace there.
 I now have the office to myself.
 It’s for the best, but it feels very strange.

 That’s how we spent the end of last week and the weekend – moving all sorts of things around the house and ordering the things we were going to need for this “new” life so we could either have them delivered or pick them up curbside.

 We moved my craft table from the basement to my office.
 We moved a bookcase from the library to the office so I now have three in here.
 I have most of my children’s books in the office as well as my books about simple living, homemaking, parenting, homeschooling, and favorite classics.
 It really is quite cozy and I like it other than it feels very weird to be alone, like I have somehow banished David to another part of the house.
 That’s not the case and he’s so adaptable that he’s perfectly happy with whatever we decide will work.
 Even with that thought, it still feels sad and a little weird.

 However, David will be far more productive and I will be far more productive if we aren’t sharing an office at this point.
 That’s just reality.

 So my goal for the week is this:

 Goal 1 – Finish organizing my office.
 I have piles of books, homeschooling materials, and craft supplies I still need to get sorted, moved around, and organized.
 If I only accomplish this, I will be happy.

 So what are you working on this week?
 I hope you’ll share a comment and let us know!
-If you don’t already own it, there is a large section of homemaking ideas and lists in the Creating a Cozy Life Planner and Guidebook.
+If you don’t already own it, there is a large section of homemaking ideas and lists in A Quiet Simple Life Planner and Guidebook.